Skip to main content

 Where can I find engineering books and research materials?

-942 views | 34 Vote this question as useful.
-32 Vote this question as not useful. | Last updated on Jun 07, 2024 Research Using the Library Engineering
+1460 views | 34 Vote this question as useful.
+32 Vote this question as not useful. | Last updated on Aug 22, 2025 Engineering Research Using the Library

 The library has a comprehensive collection of engineering books and materials, both in print and online.
 Printed books and journals can be found in the T section on the back of the second floor.
 There are also many U.S. government publications on engineering in the U.S. Government section on the first floor near the Reference Desk.